Roots-Finance/parent-repo/README.md

 ```bash
 ./run.sh
 ```
 However, environment variables must be set for both.
+Put the respective .env files in the root for each directory.

 ### Frontend .env